Master of Public Administration (MPA) Public Management area of focus

 - Integrating theory and practice through authentic, performance-based field activities

-Created by working professionals seeking to give back to their community, the Arkansas State University MPA program is fully accredited through the National Association of Schools of Public Affairs and Administrations (NASPAA).
+Created by working professionals seeking to give back to their community, the Arkansas State University MPA program is fully accredited through the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).

 *In order to complete in 18 months, two courses must be taken each start and must begin program in the first session of the semester.